 If you enjoy a more intimate venue, head on down to the Ponte Vedra Concert Hall.
 This modern performing arts facility has the ability to hold a variety of entertainment events and quickly becoming one of the top intimate venues in the region.

-For local flavor, spend an evening at Jack Rabbits, selected by The Guardian as one of the best live music venues in Florida.
+For local flavor, spend an evening at Jack Rabbits, selected by The Guardian as one of the best live music venues in Florida (its also one of the oldest!).
 Pastime meets rhythm and rhyme at the 1904 Music Hall.
 Take in tunes in the venue that dates to the early 20th century, with wooden rafters, exposed brick and classic era architecture.

 One of the largest jazz events in the U.S. takes place in downtown – the Jacksonville Jazz Festival.
 Two stages, dozens of performers and a street festival are part of the two-day festivities.